 Reality is far more gray.
 Usually many factors come into play when things go wrong.
 The stories that people hear and judge us by are not always the whole truth.

-So under what circumstances should we take full responsibility and (publicly or privately) apologize?
-And under what circumstances should we try to explain the “whole truth” and defend ourselves?
+So under which circumstances should we take full responsibility and (publicly or privately) apologize?
+And under which circumstances should we try to explain the “whole truth” and defend ourselves?